IstoraMandiri/meteor-qr-code-scanner/README.md

 {{> qrScanner}}
 ```

-You can access the latest succesfully decoded message through the reactive variable `message`.
+You can access the latest successfully decoded message through the reactive variable `message`.

 ```
 Template.myTmpl.qrCode = -> qrScanner.message()